adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 | Temperature                | raster image         | .tif   | NASA- MODIS                 | MODIS, mean of warmest and coldest months    |
 | Terrain Products           | images               | .tif   | SRTM via OpenTopography.org | Slope, Aspect                                |
 | Annual Rainfall            | raster               | .tif   | NOAA                        |                                              |

+NY and PA roads were not representative of all roads, especially ones on smaller scales, however, I chose to use this dataset rather than state GIS management GIS datasets.
+Distance from roads is included as a proxy for ease of access, as sites closer to major roads likely have more exposure to people, who may spread HWA.

+### Preprocessing

+All layers were reprojected to WGS 84, for the purpose of simplicity.
+Terrain products were calculated from a 90m SRTM raster image using QGIS tools.
+NY and PA roads were selected.